wangenau/variational_mesh/docs/tutorial.rst

    >>> mf.kernel()
    converged SCF energy = -74.7350158141935

-The output from :func:`var_mesh` can be reuse for future calculations.
+The output from :func:`var_mesh` can be reused for future calculations.

 .. code-block:: python